Kokshetau Airport

 The airport began its new operational phase on 21 October 2013, with new building and runway structure, replacing old structure on the same site.
 The airport features one fully reconstructed passenger terminal and one runway, which handles both domestic and international operations.
-The airport is served year-round by low-cost carrier FlyArystan, SCAT Airlines and on a seasonal basis by IrAero, and was formerly a hub for Air Kokshetau operations which was also headquartered in the city.
+The airport is served year-round by Qazaq Air and SCAT Airlines, and was formerly a hub for Air Kokshetau operations which was also headquartered in the city.

-The main route is the service to Almaty, operated by both FlyArystan and SCAT Airlines.
-The airport is managed by Airport Management Group (AMG), a government-owned corporation that manages almost all public airports in Kazakhstan.
+The main route is the service to Almaty, operated by Qazaq Air.
+The airport is managed by JSC "Nursultan Nazarbayev International Airport", a government-owned corporation that manages Astana Airport.
 The facility opened in 1945 as Kokchetav Airport (the airport's current IATA code, KOV, is derived from the city's previous name of Kokchetav).

 Location

 Kokshetau International Airport is 8.1 NM north-east of Kokshetau city centre.
 The airport is approximately 195 km away from Petropavl and 295 km from Astana.
 It is bordered by the village of Kyzyltan to the east, Myrzakolsor lake to the north, Stantsyonny village to the west, and the village of Akkol to the south.
 It is primarily served by the National Road A13, however it is also accessible via the nearby A1 or A343 motorways.